Maximizing Drift is Not Optimal for Solving OneMax: Maximizing Drift is Not Optimal

 \oearesopt and \oearesdrift are defined by replacing in all definitions in Section~\ref{sec:oea3} the binomial distribution $\Bin(n,p)$ by the conditional binomial distribution $\Bin_{>0}(n,p)$, and by replacing the formulas accordingly.
 We omit a detailed definition for reasons of space.
-All replacements are straightforward, the only particularity to pay attention to is that both the expected drift and the expected remaining time may be better for ever smaller values of $p$.
+All replacements are straightforward, the only particularity to pay attention to is that both the drift and the expected remaining time may be better for ever smaller values of $p$.
 This happens when flipping one bit deterministically is better in terms of drift or expected running time, respectively, than using standard bit mutation.
 In this case we can either use the convention that the conditional standard bit mutation with mutation rate $p=0$ is to be interpreted as the $\flip_1$ operator (i.e., we set $\Bin(n,0)(1)=1$ and $\Bin(n,0)(k)=0$ for all $k \neq 1$), or we set a lower bound $\pmin$ for the mutation rate.
 The effects of the lower bound will be discussed in Section~\ref{sec:runtime}.
-When using $\pmin=0$, the situation for the \oeares for \onemax in dimension $n=3$ is given by the following table, in which we abbreviate ``d.=drift''.
+When using $\pmin=0$, the situation for the \oeares for \onemax in dimension $n=3$ is given by the following table.

-\section{Optimal RLS and (1+1) EA Variants}
+\section{Optimal RLS and {(1+1)} EA Variants}

 Using the formulas provided in Section~\ref{sec:example} we can compute the optimal RLS, \oea, and \oeares algorithms, as well as their drift-maximizing counterparts.
 Note, though, that the numerical evaluation of the binomial coefficients, as well as the optimization required to determine $\popt$ and $\presopt$ is not straightforward.
 For the latter, we have used the bounded method of the \emph{scipy} optimization module~\cite{scipy}.
+The overall expected running times are summarized in Table~\ref{tab:runtimes}, which can be found at the end of this paper.